The Wars of the Roses (adaptation): Reception

-Harold Hobson wrote "I doubt if anything as valuable has ever been done for Shakespeare in the whole history of the stage."
+Harold Hobson wrote, "I doubt if anything as valuable has ever been done for Shakespeare in the whole history of the stage."
 The adaptation was immediately seen as the yardstick against which all future productions would be measured, and as late as 2000, it was still regarded by some critics as the finest ever production of the tetralogy; reviewing Michael Boyd's 2000/2001 production for the RSC, Carole Woddis wrote The Wars of the Roses "remains still the benchmark in terms of political and psychological elucidation and drive."

 Television

 In 1965, BBC 1 broadcast all three plays from the trilogy.
-Produced by Michael Barry and directed for television by Robin Midgley and Michael Hayes, the plays were presented as more than simply filmed theatre, with the core idea being "to recreate theatre production in televisual terms - not merely to observe it, but to get to the heart of it."
+Produced by Michael Barry and directed for television by Robin Midgley and Michael Hayes, the plays were presented as more than simply filmed theatre, with the core idea being "to recreate theatre production in televisual terms – not merely to observe it, but to get to the heart of it."
 Filming was done on the Royal Shakespeare Theatre stage, but not during actual performances, thus allowing cameras to get close to the actors, and cameramen with hand-held cameras to shoot battle scenes.
 Additionally, camera platforms were created around the theatre.
 In all, twelve cameras were used, allowing the final product to be edited more like a film than a piece of static filmed theatre.
-The TV adaptation was shot following the 1964 run of the plays at Stratford-upon-Avon, and took place over an eight-week period, with fifty-two BBC staff working alongside eighty-four RSC staff to bring the project to fruition.
+The TV adaptation was shot following the 1964 run of the plays at Stratford-upon-Avon, and took place over eight weeks, with fifty-two BBC staff working alongside eighty-four RSC staff to bring the project to fruition.